20tab/UnrealEnginePython/tutorials/SnippetsForStaticAndSkeletalMeshes.md

 ## Animations: Root Motion from SVG path

-This funny example build an animation from an SVG file.
+This funny example builds an animation from an SVG file.

 The animation will only contain a motion track (for the root bone) and will set keys based on the first path curve found in a SVG file.